Professor Paul Martin

 Head of Department

-I joined the Department in March 2012 to take up the position of Chair in Sociology and Director of Research.
-I was formerly the Director of the Institute for Science and Society at the University of Nottingham.
+Paul joined the Department in March 2012 to take up the position of Chair in Sociology and Director of Research.
+He was formerly the Director of the Institute for Science and Society at the University of Nottingham.

-I have two main areas of research interest.
+Paul has two main areas of research interest.
 The first is the ethical, legal and social issues associated with emerging medical technologies and the second focuses on the commercialisation of biotechnology and expectation dynamics in medical innovation.
-My research has previously examined the development of gene therapy, genomics, pharmacogenetics, stem cells and regenerative medicine.
-I have advised the European Parliament, the Conseil d'Analyse Economique (part of the French Prime Minister's Office), the UK Department of Trade and Industry and the Wellcome Trust.
-I am a member of the Editorial advisory Boards of Sociology of Health and Illness and New Genetics and Society.
+His research has previously examined the development of gene therapy, genomics, pharmacogenetics, stem cells and regenerative medicine.
+Paul has advised the European Parliament, the Conseil d'Analyse Economique (part of the French Prime Minister's Office), the UK Department of Trade and Industry and the Wellcome Trust.
+He is a member of the Editorial advisory Boards of Sociology of Health and Illness and New Genetics and Society.

-As regards my research interests in synthetic biology, I am currently a member of a BBSRC working group on synthetic biology, a co-investigator in a recently established multidisciplinary chell network and have co-authored a major review of the social and ethical issues raised by synthetic biology which was published in June 2008.
+As regards his research interests in synthetic biology, Paul is currently a member of a BBSRC working group on synthetic biology, a co-investigator in a recently established multidisciplinary chell network and have co-authored a major review of the social and ethical issues raised by synthetic biology which was published in June 2008.

-As regards my research interests in neuroscience, I am leader of a strand of research on neurosociety as part of the £1.6m Leverhulme Trust Programme Grant 'Making Science Public'.
+As regards his research interests in neuroscience, Paul is a leader of a strand of research on neurosociety as part of the £1.6m Leverhulme Trust Programme Grant 'Making Science Public'.

 To find out more about our PhD programmes, go to: